 “We are thrilled to bring UTOPIA Fiber to our growing community,” says Ray Little, Morgan’s mayor.
 “Our residents and businesses have been in dire need of better, faster and more reliable options for internet, and UTOPIA Fiber will be providing the best possible solution for our city.”

-Drew Clark, the editor and publisher of BroadbandBreakfast.com, is also a telecommunications attorney at a D.C.-area boutique firm, Marashlian & Donahue, PLLC, The CommLaw Group.
+Drew Clark, the editor and publisher of BroadbandBreakfast.com, is also a telecommunications attorney.
 He is president of the Rural Telecommunications Congress, which advocates for better broadband data and planning, next-generation infrastructure investments, and digital literacy education.
 This article originally appeared in Broadband Communities, and is republished with permission.